tendermint/atom_one/README.md

 represented pro-rata according to the explicit and manual voting activity via the primary staking token of that zone; thus its participation in Cosmos Hub voting through the PHOTON token shall be represented by a distribution of choices.
-Staking token holders of the zone who abstain or do not vote must count toward the ABSTAIN option on the Cosmos Hub.
+Staking token holders of the zone who abstain or do not vote must also count toward non-voting (rather than the ABSTAIN option) on the Cosmos Hub.

 ## Part 4 Final Dispositions